 What you need in retirement is cash flow.
 Each month you have expenses, and you need cash coming in to meet those expenses.
 Depending on how you plan for retirement, that cash flow might come from many different places, and not all of it will fit the technical definition of income.

-Let’s take a look at how retirement cashflow is different than income.
+Learn how retirement cash flow is different than income.

-Now fast forward seven years.
-At age 70 ½ you are required to take annual distributions from your retirement accounts.
+Now, fast forward seven years.
+At age 72, you are required to take annual distributions from your retirement accounts.
 These withdrawals are reported as taxable income on your tax return.
-Each year you get older you must withdraw a larger proportion of your remaining retirement account.
+Each year you get older, you must withdraw a larger portion of your remaining retirement account.
 You may not need to spend it all.
-In this case, you have more income than your cashflow needs require.
+In this case, you have more income than your cash flow needs require.